 Read more about the study below.

 Durham, N.C., May 15, 2017 – During the 2016 holiday season, nearly a third of shoppers purchased products online and subsequently picked them up at a store.
-This practice – known as “click and collect” or “buy online pick up in store” (BOPUS) – is the subject of a new study conducted by Bell and Howell.
+This practice – known as “click and collect” or “buy online pick up in store” (BOPUS) – is the subject of a new study.
 The “2017 Click and Collect Retail Consumer Preference Study” reveals consumers’ preferences and behaviors when it comes to this practice.

-As part of the study, Bell and Howell randomly selected more than 530 consumers from across the United States to report on their click-and-collect experiences.
+As part of the study, more than 530 consumers were randomly selected from across the United States to report on their click-and-collect experiences.
 Among other things, the study was designed to understand the prevalence of consumers’ use of click and collect.
 Furthermore, participants also shared what’s important to them during a click-and-collect experience.

 - When asked to select the most important attribute of a click-and-collect experience, respondents replied with the following: